chamogil/PERPETUAL/README.md

 ## 🎯 What It Does

-**VIBE WHEELING** is a free helper tool with 3 main features:
+**VIBE WHEELING** is a free helper tool with 4 main features:

 ### 1. **Landing Page** (`/`)
-- Overview of all 6 NFT Strategy tokens
+- Overview of all 7 NFT Strategy tokens (auto-sorted by market cap)
 - Live market cap & 24h % change data
-- Navigate to simulator or exit planner
+- Navigate to simulator, exit planner, or metrics page

 ### 2. **Launch Simulator** (`/launch-simulator`)
 - Optimize entry timing for new token launches